Title: The House of Fata Morgana: A Requiem for Innocence

 I will try my best, but I don’t think I’ll be able to talk about this game without giving out some spoilers.
 Of course, it is best to finish the game before reading this.

 Now finally, the bonus track titled “Fragment”. *inhales deeply* Oh dear, where do I even begin?
 The main episode is plenty sad, but I already cried out most of my feels when playing Fata Morgana, so I didn’t cry that much, only at certain moments.
 “Fragment”, though, wrecked me.
 It turned me into a sobbing mess.
-I finished it around midnight, which was a mistake, because I ended unable to sleep until dawn because I kept crying.
+I finished it around midnight, which was a mistake, because I ended up unable to sleep until dawn because I kept crying.
 I just have so much feels about these two, okay?
 And “Fragment” is like the answer to my prayer.
 No, they do not get their happily ever after, but they can finally face each other honestly.
 Morgana talking about wanting to learn things from Jacopo as if they have a future together.
 Jacopo being honest about his feelings.
-Morgana lamenting their past.
+Morgana lamenting over their past.
 Them holding hands.
 Jacopo saying “I love you”.
 Morgana calling Jacopo by name.
 And BAM!
 A picture of Jacopo and Morgana holding hands in a field of wheat shows up.
 Then it became the background picture of the game menu.
-Now every time I open the game, I will always look at that picture. *sobs* You’re so cruel, Novectacle.
+Now every time I open the game, I will always look at that heartbreaking picture. *sobs* You’re so cruel, Novectacle.
 Now I cannot help but to wish that they can find each other again in the next life and do better this time.
 Ugh.

 In conclusion, I love the main episode, I love “Assento Dele”, but most of all, I love “Fragment”.
 They are beautifully written and emotionally invoking.

 Characters: We know the main players from Fata Morgana, such as Morgana, Jacopo, and Maria, but here we see them in a different light.
 They have different personalities, and the story helps you to connect their past selves to the current ones in Fata Morgana.
 Morgana is my most favorite character, followed by Jacopo.
-So imagine my excitement when I found out there’s going to be a story with them as the focus.
+So imagine my excitement when I found out that there’s going to be a story with them as the focus.

 In Fata Morgana, we see Morgana as the cruel witch who has no qualms about making people suffer.
 However, in Requiem, we see Morgana as a regular girl.
 Well, she still cannot completely let go of the part of her that is “the saint” though, which is why she can be arrogant at times, but she’s trying to adapt and to be less… judging.
-She’s more guarded around other people, as expected of someone who has experienced betrayal, but she has no issue quarreling with Jacopo.
+She’s more guarded around other people—as expected of someone who has experienced betrayal—but she has no issue quarreling with Jacopo.
 It’s fun to see their interactions.
 We get a glimpse of how Morgana may become if she lives a normal life.

-As for Maria, I feel neutral about her in Fata Morgana (my hate is already reserved for another evil character), but yes, I don’t like what she does to White-Haired Girl and Jacopo.
+As for Maria, I feel neutral about her in Fata Morgana (my hate is already reserved for another evil character), but yeah, I still don’t like what she does to White-Haired Girl and Jacopo.
 So imagine my surprise to see Maria as the nice big sister type.
 I like this personality of her, so I have revised my opinion of her.

 What about the side characters?
 I think they are also really well-written.
 They each have their own objectives and unique characteristics.
 Ceren is a particularly interesting one, and I think I quite like Odilon.
 Barnier is just downright terrible.
 He’s the cause of Morgana’s suffering and I hate him for it, but as a villain, he’s rather straightforwardly crazy, so he’s not that interesting.
 I don’t really like Gratien, and I am rather satisfied to find out that I’m right about him.